Last modified July 7, 2026

 Next steps

-Now that you completed this guide, here are some suggestion for useful next things to pick up.
+Now that you completed this guide, here are some suggestions for useful next things to pick up.

-• You may need secrets/credentials in your chart configuration.
+• You may need secrets and credentials in your chart configuration.
 Check the flux create helmrelease docs and look for the --values-from example with a value starting with Secret/.
 This way, you can reference a Secret resource in the same namespace.
 This approach can be combined with passing non-secret values via --values, and with referencing ConfigMap resources via --values-from.
-The configuration will be the merged combination of all sources.
+The configuration is the merged combination of all sources.